 This second John Leech had many successful business ventures from an early age.
 Later to have the nickname “Ready money Jack”.
 John married Jane Ashton in 1832.
 The Ashton’s of Hyde were also wealthy cotton manufactures.
 John bought land on the opposite side of Grosvenor Street, at the foot of Hob Hill, where he built a new mill.
 Part of this mill was built to a height of 7 stories which made it the tallest in the area.
 Asked why he had the mill built to this height, he replied “There’s no ground rent to pay up there”.

 John Leech bought the Gorse Hall estate from the Astley family in 1835, using stone from nearby quarries he built a sizeable mansion which he called Gorse Hall.
-The cottage already built on the estate was to become known as Old Gorse Hall (recent research shows this cottage to have been inhabited from around 1530), this makes it one of the earliest stone buildings in the area.
+The cottage already built on the estate was to become known as Old Gorse Hall (recent research shows this cottage to have been inhabited from around 1530), which makes it one of the earliest stone buildings in the area.

 John and Jane had eight children, two having died in infancy.
 Helen and Elizabeth later married two brothers, Rupert and Walter Potter, the Potter family ran a successful calico printing business in Dinting Glossop, Derbyshire five miles from Stalybridge.
 Helen and Rupert married in 1863 at the Unitarian Chapel Hyde Cheshire.